jschuemann/nBio_docs/Geometries/CellsWithNanoparticles.rst

 Background
 ----------
 The dose enhancement by metallic nanoparticles can increase the biological effectiveness of radiation damage in biomolecules and tissue.
 To apply them effectively as radiosensitizer during cancer therapy their influence on the locally delivered dose has to be determined.
 Hereby, the locations of the nanoparticles within an irradiated cell influence the energy deposit in the different cell organelles, e.g. the nucleus, mitochondria, membrane and the cytosol.
-TOPAS-nBio provides users with a unique framework for simulating cells including their organelle together with nanoparticles.
+TOPAS-nBio provides users with a framework for simulating cells including their organelle together with nanoparticles.
-Details can be found in the related publication https://doi.org/10.1038/s41598-021-85964-2
+Further details can be found in the related publication https://doi.org/10.1038/s41598-021-85964-2

 Spherical Cell